silbinarywolf/gophette/README.md

 	go get github.com/gonutz/gophette

 and go into the source directory under %GOPATH%\src\github.com\gonutz\gophette.
-There run the Windows build script:
+Run the Windows build script:

 	build_win.bat

 The resulting executable will be placed inside the gophette directory under bin\gophette.exe.
-It contains the resource data (sounds and images) and can be run on any Windows maching with Windows XP or later.
+The executable is the only file needed, it contains the resource data (sounds and images) and can be run on any Windows maching with Windows XP or later.

 Note however that if you build the game with a 64 bit compiler, it will only run on 64 bit Windows, while 32 bit executables run on both 32 and 64 bit Windows.